 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab shingles average 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The hooklift truck routes every load to stay inside the weight limit on one pickup; roofing dumpsters cap the load so the bin doesn’t overhang.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-yard dumpster?
+A roofing dumpster’s lower side walls cap the load so the hooklift truck can haul it out in one route without exceeding the weight limit.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your job site compliant.
-Pure asphalt roof tear-offs, however, stay on our standard disposal line for more efficient sorting.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of the standard roofing line.
+Keeping these material streams separate allows us to maintain efficient and accurate disposal processes.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition